Editor’s note: This fact sheet was updated on July 27, 2023, to correct the number of square kilometers of marine habitat under Canada’s jurisdiction.

 The trends bode well, promising to eventually make Canada’s boreal the most protected forest on Earth.

 Off the coasts, Pew similarly works to protect the rich diversity of life in Canada’s oceans.
-Together, the nation’s Atlantic, Pacific, and Arctic coasts give Canada the world’s longest shoreline and jurisdiction over approximately 5.75 billion square kilometers (2.2 million square miles) of vast, diverse marine habitat.
+Together, the nation’s Atlantic, Pacific, and Arctic coasts give Canada the world’s longest shoreline and jurisdiction over approximately 5.75 million square kilometers (2.2 million square miles) of vast, diverse marine habitat.
 This biodiversity and abundance support thousands of coastal and inland communities, including Indigenous people whose cultures have been sustained by Canada’s oceans for millennia.

 Since 2009, Pew has played a critical role supporting Inuit efforts to secure marine protections for the Canadian Arctic and adjacent international waters.
 In the face of unprecedented warming and melting ice, Pew and its partners are working to protect valuable Arctic habitat and cultural marine areas by preventing industrial fishing in newly accessible areas until science determines that such activity safely could take place, supporting Indigenous protected areas, advocating for world-class oil and gas standards, and creating safe shipping corridors.